Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-Kidney disease occurs very slowly, so there may not be early symptoms.
-Farther along, signs may include:
+Kidney disease occurs very slowly, so you may not experience any symptoms early on.
+As the disease progresses, signs may include:

 If you have diabetes, you should talk to your doctor about getting your urine checked for albumin once a year.
-Albumin is a blood protein and a high level in your urine can indicate kidney disease.
+Albumin is a blood protein.
+A high level in your urine can indicate kidney disease.

-The good news is that with careful monitoring, medications and lifestyle changes kidney disease can be managed.
-According to the National Institutes of Health (NIH), some of those lifestyle changes include:
+Here’s the good news: Kidney disease can be managed with careful monitoring, medications and lifestyle changes.
+According to the National Institutes of Health (NIH), some of these lifestyle changes include:

-There’s a reason why people have referred to diabetes as a multi organ disease.
-Besides affecting the pancreas, if mismanaged diabetes can affect many other organs such as the eyes and nerves.
+There’s a reason why people have referred to diabetes as a multi-organ disease.
+Along with affecting the pancreas, diabetes can harm many other organs – including the eyes and nerves – if mismanaged.

-Diabetes raises the risk factor for a number of conditions and one of the most serious of these is kidney disease.
-In fact, in 2011 diabetes was listed as the primary cause of kidney failure in 44 percent of all new cases1.
-How will you protect your kidneys?
+Diabetes raises the risk for a number of conditions.
+One of the most serious is kidney disease.
+Diabetes is the primary cause of kidney failure in 44 percent of all new cases.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.